Bull Terrier

 Bull Terrier Health

-- Heart Disease: Bull Terriers can be prone to heart murmurs and malformation of their mitral valve (the valve on the left side of the heart).
+- Heart issues: Bull Terriers can be prone to heart murmurs and mitral valve disease, where the heart doesn’t pump blood efficiently.
 If your pup has a murmur, your veterinarian will likely refer them to a veterinary cardiologist for an echocardiogram (ultrasound of the heart).

 Bull Terrier History